sharetribe/flex-docs/src/docs/concepts-availability/manage-seats/index.md

 about
 [availability related transaction actions](/references/transaction-process-actions/#bookings).

-You can also connect your Flex marketplace with third-party systems to further manage seats.
+You can also connect your Sharetribe marketplace with third-party systems to further manage seats.
 If bookings are made through another system, you can sync this information using the Integration API and adjust listing availability plans accordingly or override the plan with an exception.

 Finally, providers could manually reduce the number of seats or block their availability entirely for a specific time slot (date or hour)